 Cook That Book (Cookbook Discussion Group)

 Join in the fun with the Cookbook Discussion Group.
-Explore the pages of a selected cookbook, cook from it all month long, and then come together for a potluck of food made from the recipes of that theme.
+Explore recipes from a themed cookbook, cook from it all month long, and then come together for a potluck of food made from the recipes of that theme.
 The library has a large selection of cookbooks for your enjoyment.
 Age: 18 and older.
-Register online for each session or register by phone at 303-658-2603.
+Register online for each session.

 Dec.
 15: Holiday favorites

 Speculative Fiction Writers' Group

 2nd Tuesday of each month, 6-7:30 p.m., College Hill, Room L107

 No meeting in December

 2017: Jan.
 10. Feb.
 21, March 14, April 11, May 9

 Each month you'll write for 45 minutes and then participate in a themed discussion on writing related topics.
 All short story writers and novelists are welcome.
 This group is facilitated by Fiction Unbound.
 Drop-ins welcome.
 For questions about the group, contact Fiction Unbound.